 Petar Kružić was a worshipper of Our Lady of Trsat, and in 1531, as a vow to the Blessed Mother, he provided building of stairs from Rijeka to the church of Our Lady of Trsat, one of the oldest Croatian Marian shrines.
 In that time, 128 stairs were built on the steepest part of the path.
 Other stairs were built later, so today there are 561 stairs from the foot of Sušak to the church.

-At top of the Trsat stairs there is the chapel of St. Nicholas, the patron saint of sailors, that was also built by Kružić.
-As land roads to Klis were dangerous due to the Ottomans' assaults, Kružić used the sea route and prayed to Our Lady and St. Nicholas to provide safe journey.
+At the top of the Trsat stairs there is the chapel of St. Nicholas, the patron saint of sailors, that was also built by Kružić.
+As the land roads to Klis were dangerous due to the Ottomans' assaults, Kružić used the sea route and prayed to Our Lady and St. Nicholas to provide safe journey.

 This marble stone covers the bones of Petar Kružić, whom, oh, Turks killed.
 While he was alive, Senj and Klis have never feared Turks.
 Death has taken his body, heaven has taken his soul, and his heroic deeds are spread around the world by eternal glory.